 JWST user documentation will consist of articles, rather than monolithic handbooks.

 Each release includes the SME User Handbook and an SME tutorial.
-Version 412 also includes a technical note that describes major changes to the way model atmosphere information is stored in SME structures.
+Version 412 and later include a technical note that describes major changes to the way model atmosphere information is stored in SME structures.
 Each release includes the SME external library, compiled for Linux, OSX, and Windows systems.

 Atomic and molecular line data formatted for SME may be obtained from VALD3, which supersedes the previous version of VALD.
 SME understands extended van der Waals encoding, which is enabled in the VALD3 unit selection configuration page.
 SME can solve for empirical log(gf) and damping parameters, using an observed spectrum of a star (usually the Sun) as a constraint.